Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Fractional Multi-Agent RL Framework

 In our context, the update step $s_i=\bgamma_{i+1}-\bgamma_i$ for the game $\bG$ can be viewed as the \textit{inexact} Newton equation:

 where $\boldsymbol{r}_i$ is the residual term.
-This allows us to adapt convergence analysis of inexact Newton method \cite{dembo1982inexact} to our multi-agent framework.
+This allows us to adapt the convergence analysis of the inexact Newton method \cite{dembo1982inexact} to our multi-agent framework.

-To establish convergence when employing an \textit{inexact} Newton method, we require several assumptions regarding the structure of the problem near the equilibrium.
-These assumptions essentially ensure that the local landscape of the game is sufficiently well-behaved and interactions between agents are appropriately bounded.
-We define an open neighborhood $\mathcal{N}_{\bgamma^*}$ around $\bgamma^*$ and the subsequent assumptions hold uniformly for all $\bgamma \in \mathcal{N}_{\bgamma^*}$.
+To establish convergence when employing an \textit{inexact} Newton method, we require several assumptions regarding the structure of the problem near the equilibrium. \revbb{ These assumptions are introduced to facilitate the inexact-Newton analysis of the outer-loop update near the equilibrium. } We define an open neighborhood $\mathcal{N}_{\bgamma^*}$ around $\bgamma^*$ and the subsequent assumptions hold uniformly for all $\bgamma \in \mathcal{N}_{\bgamma^*}$.

 The first assumption guarantees desirable curvature properties for each agent's local objective component, related to the block-diagonal part of the Hessian of $\bF$ with respect to $\boldsymbol{\theta}$.
 We denote this Hessian as $H:= \nabla^2_{\boldsymbol{\theta}} \bF(\boldsymbol{\theta},\bgamma)$.